rkerssies/mvc2022/README.md

     * Session fingerprint-protected with IP-check
     * Forms for adding and updating protected with csrf-token
     * Form-data validation FormRequestson on pipe-line seperated strings multiple checks, like:
-      *  required, nullable, between, same, string, min, max, reg_ex, alphanum, and more.
+      *  eq: required, nullable, between, same, string, min, max, reg_ex, alphanum, and more.
    * Single-point of entry by index-file in public-folder
    * Public content in public-folder, eq: css, js and images